You’re getting a new puppy! This is an exciting time, and it’s easy to daydream about all the fun things you’ll do with a dog in your life.

 4. Decide on a morning routine.
 It can be hard enough coordinating schedules in the morning, especially in large families.
 Decide early on when your puppy will go out and be fed.

 7. Are you going to allow your dog to get treats from the dinner table and get table scraps?
-Allowing your puppy to do this even once can set up his expectations, and he may hang around the table begging at every meal.
+Allowing your puppy to do this even once can set up expectations, and they may hang around the table begging at every meal.
 Aside from the fact that human food may not be suitable for dogs, this habit can get annoying quickly.
 Decide what the family rule is before the puppy comes home.

 8. What commands will you use for basic obedience, like sit, stay, and come?
 Make sure to establish basic commands and/or signals that everyone in the household will use consistently.